-You need to give them what they want in terms of content.
+You need to give them what they want in terms of content, customer satisfaction that is.
 If your content isn’t helpful or useful to them, then you wouldn’t get the kind of traction you want.

 Your aim is to get more and more people to not only read your content but also spread it across their social media circle.
-You want to make your mark on the platforms of your choice.
+You want to make your mark on the social media platforms of your choice.
 And that’s only possible when your content resonates with the interests of your target audience.
 This tactic is also known as social listening.

 The previous steps that we discussed should give you enough direction to set the stage for great content.
 Your social media content strategy should never be created blindly.
 No, it has to be clear and focused on helping you achieve your business goals in the long run.

-- Think out of the box and see what you can do to make your content more helpful.
+- Think out of the box and see what you can do to make your social media posts more helpful.
 If you have any ideas, bounce them around with your team members and brainstorm something better.

 - Don’t forget the purpose of having a social media content strategy in the first place.
 It is to get more people to take action.
 Whether it is by visiting your site and signing up for your newsletter or buying your product/service.
 So include a strong yet relevant call to action to each post you make.

 - Overdeliver when it comes to value.
 Your content strategy should be designed to help your prospects and customers get the most out of what you are sharing.
 Because that’s the only way they will help you reach your social media goals.

 4 Social Media Goals Your Business Should Set

 When it comes to making your social media marketing initiative successful, you need to work with business goals that can actually contribute to your growth.

 In other words, your social media efforts should pay off by having a direct and real impact on the way your business grows.
 And you should also be able to measure this effect.